mahynski/template-piml/README.md

 $ uv run ipython kernel install --user --env VIRTUAL_ENV ../.venv --name=demo
 ~~~

+These are already configured with ipykernel, so you can just install the Jupyter kernel directly as shown above.

 ## Using UV

 ### General Philosophy of UV Projects